jaredly/j2/Roadmap.md

 # UI!!!

 - [x] ok we've got a little react dealio
-- [ ] ooooooh ok so react's render reconciler, is getting afoul of the observation dealio I think I need to use a separately
+- [x] ooooooh ok so react's render reconciler, is getting afoul of the observation dealio I think I need to use a separately

-	- [ ] HOVER and stuff is causing re-renders!
+	- [x] HOVER and stuff is causing re-renders!

+🤔
+I think I might want ... a much more ... disciplined method for doing type inference.
+also: should I make `task` a full separate type kind?
+🤔

+-

 - [ ] `node` inference isn't quite working, not sure why.
 The array inference somehow? oh yeah it was the array.